trisfaizal/Marketing-Site/_posts/2017-11-09-speed-up-your-jekyll-builds.md

 ## Liquid

-Liquid is often the main culprit in slow build times.
+Liquid is often the a culprit in slow build times.
 The first port of call for optimising Liquid is using the Liquid profiler:

 ```bash
 bundle exec jekyll build --profile